 Her role is to help us ensure that your son/daughter makes a successful transition onto a college or another provider post 16.
 She will be able to help with any queries about transition.
 These may be about choosing a college, a training provider, longer term plans or anything else.
 If Debbie does not know the answer to your query, she will endeavour to find out and will get back to you as soon as she can.

-She is available to support families with signposting to specialist services.
-She can also support with form filling and benefits advice.
-She will attend meetings with families and help families to make links with other agencies and organisations.
+They are available to support families with signposting to specialist services.
+They can also support with form filling and benefits advice.
+They will attend meetings with families and help families to make links with other agencies and organisations.

 To contact Natasha Peachment PSA Mobile 07553229651